kickstartDS/ds-starter/README.md

 ### 3. Add your own logo

-Last thing to do before installing and starting everything is to replace the placeholder logo with your own.
+Last thing to do before installing and starting everything is to replace the placeholder logo with your own one.
 Just replace `static/logo.svg`, and you should be good to go!

-> :information_source: **Other image formats**: If you don't have a `.svg` file for your logo (you really should have one!), you can just put that file into the `static/` folder, and change the reference in `.storybook/themes.js` to point to that file instead.
+> :information_source: **Other image formats**: If you don't have a `.svg` file for your logo (you really should have one!), you can just put that file into the `static/` folder, and change the reference in `.storybook/themes.js` to point to that instead.

 ### 4. Install dependencies

-Continue by checking your **Node.js** version (or execute `nvm use` if you opted for the **nvm** route) with `node --version`.
+Continue by checking your **Node.js** version (or execute `nvm use` if you opted for [the **nvm** route](https://www.kickstartds.com/docs/intro/environment#usage-with-nvm)) with `node --version`.
 It should output `16.14` for this starter.

 Follow this with a **yarn** or **npm** install: